 How To Keep Your Drinking Water Safe for Pets

-If tap water is unhealthy for drinking, people and pets can experience the ill effects of dangerous water-borne illnesses or even death.
+If tap water is unsafe to drink, people and pets can suffer the consequences of waterborne illnesses or even death.
 As a prevention, you can take the accompanying protective measures:

 Secure a Clean Water Bowl